What is self-dealing for private foundations?

 Understanding Disqualified Persons

-The Broad Scope of Self-Dealing Scenarios
+The Broad Scope of Self-Dealing Transactions

 Clarifying Donor Misconceptions About Asset Ownership